elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 If you are interested in `GenStage.Flow`, [we have written some documentation based on the prototypes we have built so far](https://hexdocs.pm/gen_stage/Experimental.GenStage.Flow.html).
 The code itself is coming in future GenStage releases.
 We will also have to consider how the `GenStage.Flow` API mirrors the functions in `Enum` and `Stream` to make the path from eager to concurrent clearer.

 We are very excited with the possibilities GenStage brings to developers and all new paths it allows us to explore and research.
 So give it a try and let us know!
-[GenStage, flows and more will also be the topic of my keynote at ElixirConf 2016](http://www.elixirconf.com/), so if need one more reason to attend, we will be waiting for you!
+[GenStage, flows and more will also be the topic of my keynote at ElixirConf 2016](http://www.elixirconf.com/) and we hope to see you there.

 Happy coding!